Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_will.md

 /START
 ### ⚖️ **Key Provisions & Clauses** [Strength: High]
 *   **[Inheritance upon Decease]** In the case of the death of Henry Jekyll, all of his possessions are to pass directly into the hands of Edward Hyde.
-*   **[Inheritance upon Disappearance]** In the case of Dr. Jekyll's "disappearance or unexplained absence for any period exceeding three calendar months," the aforementioned Edward Hyde is to "step into the said Henry Jekyll’s shoes without further delay."
+*   **[Inheritance upon Disappearance]** In the case of Dr. Jekyll's "disappearance or unexplained absence for any period exceeding three calendar months," the beneficiary was to inherit immediately.
+This clause is ultimately invoked by Jekyll's final note to Utterson, which declares his imminent "disappearance."
 *   **[Beneficiary Obligations]** The inheritance is granted "free from any burthen or obligation" with the minor exception of paying "a few small sums to the members of the doctor’s household."
 /END ⚖️ **Key Provisions & Clauses**